kharveys/groovecoastercontroller/README.md

 - Everything in the laser_cut_files folder (amount is specified)

 # things of note
-You will have to cut the flightstick shaft in other for it to fit is the joy_tube, cut it 2mm aboven the circular part (around where the red line is)
+You will have to cut the flightstick shaft in other for it to fit is the joy_tube, cut it 2mm aboven the circular part (around where the red line is).
+You can remove the shaft by removing the ring that's on the underside.
 ![flightstick](renders/flightstick.png)

 For the inside I added a picture I still had, not the best but should give you an idea of how it will look in the end